-version.
-Before ppies of this document may check it is the latest version .nsw.gov.au .
-EDRMS container No. PSC2005-3231 EDRMS record No. 22/75009 Audience Mayor and Councillo Mayor and Councillors, Council Staff and Community Process owner Asset Section Manager Author Asset Section Mana ger Review timeframe 3 years Next review date February 2025 Adoption date 20 December 2011
+This is a controlled document.
+Hardcopies of this document may not be the latest version.
+Before using this document, check it is the latest version; refer to Council's website: www.portstephens.nsw.gov.au.

+- -

+EDRMS container No. PSC2005-3231 EDRMS record No. 22/75009

+Audience Mayor and Councillors, Council Staff and Comr nunity

+Process owner Asset Section Manager

+Author Asset Section Manager

+Review timeframe 3 years Next review date February 2025

+Adoption date 20 December 2011 •